 You have to be invited to join Clubhouse by someone who is already on the platform.
 And currently only those with iPhones can use the app.

-If you are an iPhone user and want to be invited to join Clubhouse, email me.
+If you are an iPhone user and want to be invited to join Clubhouse, contact me or leave a message in the comment box below.
 Clubhouse users get a limited number of invites every week.
 If I have one to spare, I’ll invite you!

 Any maybe once more healthcare facility and design professionals are on Clubhouse, I’ll start a club about healthcare design.